jaittoka/simco/README.md

           port: 5000
           secure: false

-'''production.coffee'''
+`production.coffee`

       module.exports = (extend) -> extend './default',
         http:
           secure: true

-If you load the production configuration with '''conf = loadConfig './production' ''', it has all the same values than in the default configuration exept the value for '''http.secure''' that was overridden to be '''true'''.
+If you load the production configuration with `conf = loadConfig './production' `, it has all the same values than in the default configuration exept the value for `http.secure` that was overridden to be `true`.